oauthstuff/draft-ietf-oauth-security-topics/A04_attacks-and-mitigations.md

 An attacker can circumvent the countermeasures described above if he can modify the `nonce` or `code_challenge` values that are used in the victim's authorization request.
-The attacker can modify these values to be the same ones as those chosen by the client in his own session in Step 2 of the attack above.
-(This requires that the victim's session with the client begins after the attacker started his session with the client.)
+The attacker can modify these values to be the same ones as those chosen by the client in their own session in Step 2 of the attack above.
+(This requires that the victim's session with the client begins after the attacker started their session with the client.)
 If the attacker is then able to capture the authorization code from the victim, the attacker will be able to inject the stolen code in Step 3 even if PKCE or `nonce` are used.